 Wiring policies and fees can vary based on location, however, so you’ll want to check with your local Capital One branch or representative to find out exactly what fees you might face with your account.

-With the Business Advantage Savings account, you’ll have access to a 12-month promotional APY at 1.85% (as long as your balance is under $5 million).
+With the Business Advantage Savings account, you’ll have access to a 12-month promotional APY of 0.20% (as long as your balance is under $5 million).
 After this period expires, a standard APY will set in based on the market and your balance.

-This being said, the interest that you earn with this business savings account will compound monthly and will be credited on the last day of your cycle.
+Interest earned with this business savings account compounds monthly and is credited on the last day of your cycle.

 Once again, the Business Advantage Savings account will be limited to the federally-regulated six withdrawals every month.
 Any additional withdrawal you make will be subject to a $10 fee—and if you continuously perform more than six withdrawals per month, Capital One may choose to close your account.